scmacdon/AWSTracker/Notifications/Readme.md

 11. Choose **Save.**

 12. Repeat this procedure for the **Handler2** and **Handler3** classes.
 Name the corresponding Lambda functions **TicStep2** and **TicStep3**.
 When you finish, you will have three Lambda functions that you can reference in the Amazon States Language document.

+**Note**: To connect to the RDS instance from a Lambda function, you must set the inbound rules using the same security group as the the RDS Instance.
+For details, [How do I configure a Lambda function to connect to an RDS instance?](https://aws.amazon.com/premiumsupport/knowledge-center/connect-lambda-to-an-rds-instance/).

 ## Add the Lambda functions to workflows